swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

 **Changing Directories**

 Now, let's move to a different directory.
 The command `cd` (change directory) is used to move around.
-Let's move into the `SWC-bootcamp` directory.
+Let's move into the `2012-11-scripps` directory.
 Enter the following command:

     cd 2012-11-scripps